maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ```

-The first step is to initialize the SDK and add the required authentication parameters such as `token`, `agentId` then, initialize the class object.
+The first step is to initialize the SDK and add the required authentication parameters such as `token`, `agent_id` then, initialize the class object.

 ### Initialization